berkeley-cs61as/markdown-courseware/textbook/chapter06 0.2 - More Practice with Racket/section02 Expressions and Evaluation.md

     third-person("sing") = "she sings"

-The way we say it in Scheme is
+The way we say it in Racket is

     (define (third-person verb)